chaosleaguewiki/chaosleaguewiki.github.io/docs/mechanics/attacking-the-king.md

 ---
-description: How attacking the king works.
+description: A core mechanic (And the main goal) of Chaos League is to attack the king and capture the throne.
 ---

 # Attacking the King